 In 1997 we staged worked with a local artist in which up to five people at once could explore a virtual art installation populated with autonomous agents.
 The users were able to see and hear each other

 Not only is the amount of information that we have access to increasing in volume, it is also increasing in complexity.
 Trying to understand complex structures, such as software, the relationships of documents in a collection to one another or hypermedia databases is not a trivial matter.To make matters worse, information of this kind has no natural physical representation.
 Unlike measurements of wind speed around a component in a wind tunnel there are no physical artefacts to relate such data to.
 A long standing interest of mine has been to “make the intangible tangible” by trying to find appropriate techniques for representing such data.In addition it is important to realise that people do not work in isolation and so these visualisation are not just single-user environments but actively support multiple users and allow them to be aware of the actions of others which might indirectly affect their own work.

-The images on the left show the WWW3D 3D web browser and the VR-VIBE system for interactive searching of document collections.
+The images above show the WWW3D 3D web browser (left) and the VR-VIBE system for interactive searching of document collections (right).